snowch/vastdata_siem_demo/README.md

 -   **zeek-live**: The core Zeek monitoring container.
 It captures traffic on its `eth0` interface within the `zeek-network` (including traffic from the Traffic Simulator) and sends analyzed logs to the Kafka Broker.
 -   **SIEM-simulator**: A Python-based container using Scapy and other tools to generate various types of network traffic and SIEM events.
 It includes a web interface for easy control.
+-   **fluentd**: A log collection and forwarding service that reads log events from the traffic simulator and forwards them to Kafka in JSON format with structured parsing.
+-   **jupyspark**: A Jupyter Notebook environment with Apache Spark pre-installed for data analysis and processing.
+Provides example notebooks for consuming Kafka events and writing to Vast Database.
+-   **trino**: A distributed SQL query engine that provides the primary interface for analyzing data stored in the Vast Database.
+Includes a web UI for query execution and management.
+-   **superset**: An Apache Superset web application for data visualization and dashboard creation, with pre-configured connections to Trino for exploring SIEM analytics data.

 ## 3. Setup